 When Kevin arrived at Opportunity House, he was immediately enrolled in our Supportive Services for Veterans Families (SSVF) program.
 Not long after that, he applied for – and got – a good job at Reading Truck Body.
 An apartment of his own soon followed.

 Monica was getting on her feet, too, working as the receptionist at our Second Street Learning Center.
 Kevin spotted her by chance one day as she walked down Penn Street, and asked her on a date.

 The dates continued.
 She visited Kevin’s new place now and then, but wouldn’t move in.
 Even so, “we decided that we had to take care of each other,” says Monica.

 And they have.
 “We got better with each other and for each other,” says Monica.
 “We’re both strong—we don’t give up.
 When I was down, he would pick me up; when he was down, I would pick him up.”

 As they’ve healed, they’ve begun to acquire the trappings of regular, tax-paying citizens.
 Along with his job, Kevin has a 2004 Harley.
 Monica has a car.

-And the biggest thing: they’ve purchased a home together.
+And the biggest thing: they’ve purchased a home together and are homeowners.
 The place is on an acre way out in the country.
 Mountains loom in front of them.
 A neighbor’s horse grazes behind them.
 Four dogs live next door.
 Monica is putting in flower and vegetable gardens.